NicoMadd/Squiggle/README.md

 ## What we have
 It's purpose actually was just to make SELECT queries, you can also make JOINs with other tables, condition columns with WHEREs and order them with GROUP BYs.
+The version I took is the 1.4.0.
+So... next release will be 1.5.0 to make differences with the original repo.

 ## Looking Forward
 In the future, I hope it can be used to make INSERTs, UPDATEs, DELETEs and also be "intelligent" enough to optimize the query made.